-Tera asked if there were any comments or edits to the mission, vision, and goals statements that were handed out at the last meeting.
-So far, she has received none; therefore, they will appear in the draft as they are currently written.
+Tera asked if there were any edits to the Mission, Vision, and Goals Statements that were handed out at the previous meeting.
+She had not received any to-date, so they will be included in the draft plan as they currently are written.